CamCove-Crichton/Whiskey-d_Away/README.md

 - I then shuffled around the form inputs in the template and added some javascript to disable the input fields until the previous input field has a value for a better guided UX
 - The next step was to then implement the drop down for the number of attendees per group, to only display the maximum number of people allowed per group booking per tour experience
 - Moved onto the basket view being able to not only display data for items added to the basket, but having the ability to edit the data for each item in the basket, and will need to come back to it down the line with validations to prevent users from selecting dates/time slots that are fully booked or do not have the capacity to take the selected number of attendees
+- Implemented the flatpickr for date editing in the basket view, for a better UX

 ### Future Developments